luddebrandt/IVT-HomeKit/README.md

 ## CAN Bus Variable Reference

-Variables are derived from the IVT rego1000 protocol.
+Variables are derived from the IVT Rego 1000 protocol.
 The CAN IDs are computed as:

 ```python
 hex((idx << 14) | 201342944)